 The best advice I ever got for preparing for baby #2 from moms that have been there and lived to tell about it.
 For more thoughts on motherhood, click here.

 I remember feeling a little sad that I was revoking Hailey’s only child status.
 Would she resent me?
 Then there was the worry no mother likes to admit to- will I be able to love this next child as deeply and completely as my first?

-Well, this post isn’t about those things, because though I can emphatically say that giving Hailey a sister was the best gift we ever could have given her (by her own admission) and that the human heart is incredible because falling head over heels in love with Kaitlyn was effortless (remember our first day in the hospital together?), I know someone telling you those things won’t ease your worries that it may not work out that way for you.
+And I’m sure you’ve heard the human heart is incredible because falling head over heels in love with Kaitlyn was effortless (remember our first day in the hospital together?), I know someone telling you those things won’t ease your worries that it may not work out that way for you.
 (It will though)